pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0115.md

 }
 ```

-This makes it even easier to test every aspect of your macros thoroughly, with very little work.
+This makes it even easier to test every aspect of your macros thoroughly, and make sure you never
+forget to assert against fix-its, all with very little work.

 ## Migrating from 0.1.0